 Have a headache again?
 Do you find they have been coming on more frequently lately?
 Not sure of the best way to manage the symptoms, or even where they come from?
+Is it a headache or migraine?
 If you’re asking yourself these questions then you’re not alone.
 It’s good to be aware of the difference between headache pain and migraine pain.
 Being able to differentiate your pain symptoms will help you to manage them better and be aware of possible triggers in the future.

 There are usually two main reasons we get headaches.
 One is a direct symptom from an underlying cause, such as muscle tension, sleep disturbances, or maybe even posture or jaw imbalances.
 The second is usually a side effect from something more systemic going on, like the flu or a form of injury or trauma.
 We will be focusing on the primary headache or migraine symptoms and how to be aware of them.